 In the summers, Parramore has performed on the Festival of Contemporary Music at the Tanglewood Music Center, the Texas Music Festival, the Lake Tahoe Music Festival, and was the teaching assistant at the Brevard Music Center.
 In 2023 she begins her position as Second Flutist of the New American Sinfonietta, part of the Hamptons Music Festival under music director Michael Palmer.

-Ms. Parramore’s primary teachers include the Boston Lyric Opera’s principal flutist, Linda Toote, the Boston Symphony’s principal flutist, Elizabeth Rowe and the Rhode Island Philharmonic’s principal flutist, Susan Thomas.
-She holds degrees from The Boston Conservatory and the University of Rhode Island where she won the Kingston Chamber Music Award, the Presser Scholarship, and the 2010 Concerto Competition.
+Parramore’s primary teachers include Linda Toote, Elizabeth Rowe, Susan Thomas, and Jacqueline Goudey.
+She holds degrees from The Boston Conservatory and the University of Rhode Island where she won the Kingston Chamber Music Award, the Presser Scholarship, the President Award for Musical Excellence, and the 2010 Concerto Competition.